Absentee Voting Information for U.S. Citizens Abroad

 To vote from abroad, you have to register to vote with local election officials in your state of legal (voting) residence, AND every year you should ask to receive absentee ballots.
 You can use one form to do both - the Federal Post Card Application (FPCA).
 Submit a new FPCA every time you move, change your address, change your e-mail, or change your name.

 Your state may allow you to submit your FPCA via mail, fax, or e-mail.
 (See Voting and Returning Your Ballot below for options.)
-Consult the online FVAP Voting Assistance Guide for your state's current requirements.
 If you need help completing or submitting the form, contact the voting assistance officer at the closest U.S. embassy or consulate, or check additional resources available on the Federal Voting Assistance Program website.

 Receiving Your Blank Absentee Ballot